breeze-ventilator/covid19-ventilator/README.md

 #  Breeze Ventilator
-This is the repo for all the ventilator code (interface + firmware)
+This is the repository for all of the Breeze Ventilator code.
+It contains code for both the firmware, which runs on an Arduino Mega, and the Breeze interface app, which runs on a Raspberry Pi 4.

 ## Firmware for Arduino
 The Arduino firmware has several components: